 Effective as of October 6, 2014, we entered into an employment agreement with Mr. Punter that provided for his employment as our Executive Vice President, Chief Revenue Officer through October 5, 2017.
 The employment agreement provided for an annual base salary of \$550,000 and an annual target bonus opportunity equal to 75% of his annual salary which compensation was subject to review and increase at the discretion of the Committee.
 Effective as of October 6, 2017, we entered into a new employment agreement with Mr. Punter that provides for his continued employment as our Executive Vice President, Chief Revenue Officer until his employment is terminated by the Company or Mr. Punter.
-The employment agreement provides for an annual base salary of \$620,000, and an annual target bonus opportunity equal to 75% of his annual salary, which compensation is subject to review and increase at the discretion of the Committee.
+The employment agreement provides for an annual base salary of \$620,000, and an annual target bonus opportunity equal to 75% of his annual base salary, which compensation is subject to review and increase at the discretion of the Committee.
+In 2019, the Committee, in its discretion, increased Mr. Punter's annual target bonus opportunity to 80% of his annual base salary.

-Under the terms of Mr. Punter's previous employment agreement with the Company, Mr. Punter received annual grants of long term equity incentive compensation, as determined by the Committee, based on a target value of \$750,000.
-Under the terms of his new employment agreement, commencing in 2018, Mr. Punter is eligible to receive annual grants of long-term incentive equity compensation based on a target value of \$825,000, which is subject to review and a performance increase by \$175,000 at the discretion of the Committee commencing in 2019.
-The terms and conditions of Mr. Punter's previously granted long-term equity incentive compensation, as approved by the Committee, include a provision that the equity awards will continue to vest beyond termination of employment if Mr. Punter voluntarily resigns on or after the second vesting date but prior to the third vesting date of equity awards with three year time vesting, and on or after the third vesting date but prior to the fourth vesting date of equity awards with four year time vesting.
-The terms and conditions of any long term equity compensation granted to Mr. Punter after October 6, 2017 do not contain this provision.
+Under the terms of Mr. Punter's previous employment agreement with the Company, Mr. Punter received annual grants of long-term equity incentive compensation, as determined by the Committee, based on a target value of \$750,000.
+Under the terms of his new employment agreement, commencing in 2018, Mr. Punter is eligible to receive annual grants of long-term incentive equity compensation based on a target value of \$825,000, which is subject to review and a performance increase by \$175,000 at the discretion of the Committee.
+In 2019, the Committee approved an increase of Mr. Punter's target long-term equity incentive value to \$1,000,000.
+The terms and conditions of Mr. Punter's previously granted long-term equity incentive compensation, as approved by the Committee, include a provision that the equity awards will continue to vest beyond termination of employment if Mr. Punter voluntarily resigns on or after the second vesting date but prior to the third vesting date of equity awards with four year time vesting.
+The terms and conditions of any long-term equity compensation granted to Mr. Punter after October 6, 2017 do not contain this provision.
 See "-Potential Payments Upon Termination or Change in Control."